opsone-ch/documentation/www/server/access.md

 ### Generic `devop` user

 On all servers, a user named `devop` is created by default.
-You can login as `devop` user to execute `puppet-agent`.
-Additionaly, this user belongs to the `adm` group which enables you access to all system log files in `/var/log/`.
+This user is required to execute the `puppet-agent` shortcut as long as there are no other services/users configured.
+Furthermore, this user belongs to the `adm` group which enable access to all system log files in `/var/log/`.

+### Shortcuts and sudo configuration

+Depending on the installed services, the following shortcuts might be available to execute certain commands with root privileges:

+* `puppet-agent`: trigger puppet agent run
+* `nginx-restart`: restart nginx webserver
+* `nginx-reload`: reload nginx webserver
+* `fpm-restart`: restart PHP-FPM daemon
+* `fpm-reload`: reload PHP-FPM daemon
+* `uwsgi-restart`: restart uwsgi daemon
+* `uwsgi-reload`: reload uwsgi daemon

 ### Key Handling